rogerpadilla/prouter/README.md

   .listen();

-/* the below code is an example (you would put it in a separated file) about how you could capture clicks on links and accordingly trigger routing navigation in your app */
+/* the below code is an example (typically, you would put it in a separated file) about how you could capture clicks on links and accordingly trigger routing navigation in your app */

 export function isNavigationPath(path: string) {
   return !!path && !path.startsWith('javascript:void');